simp/pupmod-simp-pupmod/REFERENCE.md

 Default: ['TLSv1','TLSv1.1','TLSv1.2']
 The protocols that are allowed for communication with the Puppet Server.
-See the ssl-protocols documentaiton for the Puppet Server for additional details.
+See the ssl-protocols documentation for the Puppet Server for additional details.

 Default value: `['TLSv1', 'TLSv1.1', 'TLSv1.2']`